opcode81/sensAI/README-dev.md

 ## Docs Build

-Docs are automatically created, all .rst files are auto-generated; only `index.rst` is manually defined.
+Docs are automatically created during the GitHub build via tox.

+All .rst files are auto-generated, with the exception of the root index file  `index.rst`.

+### Dependency Handling

-Make sure that any optional sensAI dependencies (which are not included in the `docs` tox environment) are added to `docs/conf.py` under `autodoc_mock_imports`.
+**Attention**: Make sure that any optional sensAI dependencies (which are not included in the `docs` tox environment) are added to `docs/conf.py` under `autodoc_mock_imports`.

+### Manually Running the Docs Build

+The docs build is designed to be run by tox.
+As soon as a single iPython notebook is included, `sensai` must be available as an installed dependency in the environment in which the docs build is run, as the notebook executions takes place in a Jupyter environment.

+Under Linux, running tox should work fine.
+Under Windows, we are yet to succeed.

+To run the docs build without tox, first create an environment that has the additional requirements installed and, most importantly, sensai installed.

+    conda env create -n sensai-docs -f environment.yml conda activate sensai-docs
+    pip install sphinx sphinx_rtd_theme nbsphinx
+    pip install .

+The last command obviously needs to be repeated every time the library changes.
+In the new environment `sensai-docs`, we can then run the sphinx build

+    rm -rf docs-build; mkdir docs-build
+    sphinx -b html docs docs-build

 # Creating a New Release